+Convenience stores are a cornerstone in their communities, providing everything from household items to grab-and-go products.
 As the owner of a convenience store, you know the ins and outs of the business.
-But there’s always something you can do to improve your revenue.
+But there’s always something you can do to improve your revenue and better serve your customers.
 Here are 11 strategies for increasing convenience store sales:

 1. Offer More Products and Services

 Have you ever had a customer ask for something you don’t have?Are competing convenience stores offering more products than yours?
 Convenience store loans can help you add a new line of products or services to your selection of offerings.
 Not only can this help you gain and retain customers who need a broad range of items, it can increase your sales when you decide to add products that are high in demand.

 2. Keep the Store Stocked